cirosantilli/markdown-style-guide/index.md

 - more common and readable than the underscore form
 - consistent with the bold format, which also uses asterisks

+## Emphasis vs headers

+*Don't* use emphasis elements (bold or italics) to introduce a multi line named section: use headers instead.

+Rationale: that is exactly the semantic meaning of headers, and not necessarily that of emphasis elements.
+As a consequence, many implementations add useful behaviors to headers and not to emphasis elements, such as automatic `id` to make it easier to refer to the header later on.

+Good:

+    # How to make omelets

+    Break an egg.

+    ...

+    # How to bake bread

+    Open the flour sack.

+    ...

+Bad:

+    **How to make omelets:**

+    Break an egg.

+    ...

+    **How to bake bread:**

+    Open the flour sack.

+    ...

 ## Automatic links

 ### Automatic links without angle brackets